zulisty/zulisty/README.md

-- 👋 Hi, I’m @zulisty
-- 👀 I’m interested in Music - Video Editing
-- 🌱 I’m currently learning Python
-- 💞️ I'm developing an entertainment discord bot
+I currently maintaing skills and learning the followin -HTML
+  -CSS
+  -JavaScript
+  -Python

+-Aside all of that I like anything that does visual or sound -Loyal Friend
+-Solving Problems

-- 📫 How to reach me https://solo.to/zulisty
+-How to reach me https://solo.to/zulisty

 <!---
 zulisty/zulisty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.